 Wehrmacht Eagle

-Cast iron sculpture originating from the German Wehrmacht, made to commemorate of the successful Norwegian campaign (Unternehmen Weserübung) and an infantry company (inscribed on the base) assumed to have partaken in it.
+Cast iron sculpture originating from the German Wehrmacht‘s military headquarters in Paris, requisitioned by an American G.I. upon the city’s capture in August 1944.
+Made to commemorate of the successful conclusion of the Norwegian campaign (Unternehmen Weserübung) of 1940, and an infantry company (inscribed on the base) which took part in the operation.

-Requisitioned by an American G.I. from the regional headquarters of the German military command in Paris, then stationed at the Hotel Le Meurice.
-The property would also serve as the headquarters of General Dietrich von Choltitz, the military governor of Paris, remembered for having famously disobeyed Hitler’s orders to level the city before it fell into Allied hands.
+At the time of its capture, the regional headquarters of the German military command in Paris was stationed at the opulent Hotel Le Meurice, from which this trophy was taken.
+The hotel served as the headquarters of General Dietrich von Choltitz, the German military governor of Paris, remembered for having famously disobeyed Hitler’s orders to level the city before it fell into Allied hands.

 Inscribed on the base reads: